teerthsharma/faraday/README.md

 You can — the physics is well-established.
 Faraday is useful when:

 - **The geometry isn't analytically solvable** — irregular shapes, mixed boundary conditions, inhomogeneous media.
-FDFD gives the field; Faraday extracts the coupling pattern.
+FDFD gives the field; Faraday learns the topological coupling pattern.
-- **You want to discover unexpected coupling patterns** — the learned T matrix reveals which E-field topological features map to which H-field features without assuming the relationship.
+- **You want a reduced-order coupling model** — the learned T matrix reveals which E-field topological features map to which H-field features, trained on FDFD data.
 - **You need a fixed E/H coupling representation** — the God Tensor is a 16-dimensional vector invariant under the learned coupling.
 Use it as a semantic anchor, same as NLP models use [CLS] tokens.

 ---